 - Have as few distractions as possible

 For your home meditation practice, meditate in the same space and reserve that space specifically for your practice.

 If you have ever visited a nature reserve, you will know why it’s important to preserve certain spaces.

 You can feel the energy of a nature reserve the moment you enter it.
-It’s pure, wild, natural, a beautiful space that immediately conjures feelings of freedom and tranquility.
-The same is true for a meditation space.
+It’s pure, wild, natural, a beautiful space that immediately conjures feelings of freedom and tranquillity.
+The same is true for Zen spaces.

-Over a period of time your space will become a sanctuary filled with spiritual energy.
+Over time your space will become a sanctuary filled with spiritual energy.
 You will enter the room and immediately feel purity, tranquillity, and warmth because you have preserved the purity of the space.